redgar598/EMBL_BTM_2019/data_visualization/README.md

 <br/><br/>

 # BTM Data Visualization Part 2
 This session will be a workshop with several examples of complex plots presented.
 The goal will be to recreate these plots in R and ggplot.
-The aim is that thorough recreating these plots we can explore the many elements available to make complex plots in R without adjustment in a illustrator software.
+The aim is that, through recreating these plots, we can explore the many elements available to make complex plots in R without adjustment in a illustrator software.

 Though you can develop your plots using any packages you like.
 I recommend the installation of these
 ```